Gambxa87/Gambxa87_Clip/README.md

 This project is licensed under the MIT License.
 You are free to modify and distribute it as needed.

 ## 🌟 Credits
-Developed by **YourName**.
+Developed by **Gambxa87**.
 Feel free to contribute or suggest improvements!

 ---